ftrbrum/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![Theatre_Outcomes_vs_Launch.png](https://github.com/ftrbrum/kickstarter-analysis/blob/main/Theatre_Outcomes_vs_Launch.png)

-As indicated in the chart above,you will find that plays with launch dates in May, June and July have the highest success rate.
+As indicated in the chart above, you will find that plays with launch dates in May, June and July have the highest success rate.

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals.png](https://github.com/ftrbrum/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

-### Challenges and Difficulties Encountered
+Plays with a low fundraisng goal have a higher percentage of succeeding in their goals, while plays with a high fundraising goal have a lower percentage of succeding.

+### The data needed to be sorted to make the information clear.
+Some categories of information were grouped together.

 ## Results
-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
+- From the information collected, I conclude that the the best time frame to launch a play is during the months of May, June and July.
+I also conclude that May, June and July also have the most launch dates.

+- Plays with fundraising goals below $5000 and between $35000 to $45000 have the highest success rate.

+- I had some limitations with this dataset.
+The dataset does not contain the types of plays, I cannot tell if the successful plays were comedies, dramas, historical, modern, etc.  The dataset did not contain information on cities or if the plays were touring productions.
+This would be great information to have for your next campaign.

+- I would like to create a few charts and tables on the length of the theatrical run of each play.